 - Establishment of healthy living habits.
 As you return home sooner, you can get a head start on implementing healthy living habits.
 Recovery is not just the absence of drug use but also the presence of wellness-focused practices.
 Getting started on exploring what this means for your life is vital to relapse prevention.

 Because a family program week is part of the overall experience, those living in your household also benefit from this momentum.
 Their involvement in restorative couples counseling or family group therapy leads to a renewed mutual understanding.
 Those closest to you undergo healing in the process.
 It transfers to the home environment where new communication skills help prevent stressors and build self-confidence through encouragement.

-Overcome Your Drug and Alcohol Addiction by Taking the First Step Today
+Overcome Your Addiction by Taking the First Step Today

-But when you remember that you’re seeking help for an illness, this stigma doesn’t apply.
+But when you remember that you’re seeking help for unresolved pain, this stigma doesn’t apply.
 On the contrary, the very act of entering a rehab facility is an important aspect of your physical and mental wellness.
 Insurers and human resources departments are in the process of drafting policies that benefit courageous individuals like you.
-And your family is sure to appreciate your efforts to stop the destruction that drugs are causing in your life.
+And your family is sure to appreciate your efforts to stop all destruction and addictive patterns in your life.

 You don’t have to suffer alone or in silence any longer.
-The listing of treatment options for substance addictions proves that there’s a way out.
-If other programs failed to offer solutions, or you’re hesitating at the moment of decision, today is the day.
-Don’t allow substance abuse to rob you of even one more day.
+The listing of treatment options for addictions proves that there’s a way out.
+If other programs fail to offer solutions, or you’re hesitating at the moment today is the day.
+Don’t allow addictions to rob you of even one more day.